markNZed/TaskFlow/README.md

 To run T@skFlow with docker, see [README.md](infra/docker/README.md) in the docker directory.

-To learn more about the nodejsProcessor, see [README.md](nodejsProcessor/README.md) in the nodejsProcessor directory.
+To learn more about the NodeJS Task Processor, see [README.md](NodeJS Task Processor/README.md) in the NodeJS Task Processor directory.

-To learn more about the browserProcessor, see [README.md](browserProcessor/README.md) in the browserProcessor directory.
+To learn more about the Browser Task Processor, see [README.md](Browser Task Processor/README.md) in the Browser Task Processor directory.

 To learn more about the Task object, see [README.md](shared/README.md) in the shared directory.

 ## Creating a New Task

 Imagine a new task that will be called TaskNew:
-* Create browserProcessor/src/components/Tasks/TaskNew.js (copy an existing Task)
+* Create Browser Task Processor/src/components/Tasks/TaskNew.js (copy an existing Task)
 * Add the license header to the file
-* Create nodejsProcessor/taskFunctions/TaskNew.mjs (copy and existing TaskFunction)
+* Create NodeJS Task Processor/taskFunctions/TaskNew.mjs (copy and existing TaskFunction)
 * Add the license header to the file
-* Add information about the new Task to nodejsProcessor/config/tasktemplates.mjs
+* Add information about the new Task to NodeJS Task Processor/config/tasktemplates.mjs

 You will need to include TaskNew in a sequence of tasks (or it could be standalone):
 * If the seqeunce is simple then
-  * add it directly to nodejsProcessor/config/taskflows.mjs
+  * add it directly to NodeJS Task Processor/config/taskflows.mjs
 * If the sequence is complicated/long then
-  * create a file in nodejsProcessor/config/taskflow/TaskNewFlow.mjs (copy the structure of an existing file)
+  * create a file in NodeJS Task Processor/config/taskflow/TaskNewFlow.mjs (copy the structure of an existing file)
   * Add the license header to the file
-  * edit nodejsProcessor/config/taskflows.mjs to import and include TaskNewFlow.mjs
+  * edit NodeJS Task Processor/config/taskflows.mjs to import and include TaskNewFlow.mjs

 ### Task Patterns